texastribune/scuole-data/README.md

 ### Cleaning the TAPR data

 The TAPR data usually needs a cleaning before we run it in the [scuole](https://github.com/texastribune/scuole) database.
-The last couple of years, this is the cleaning we have needed to do:
+During the last couple of years, this is the cleaning we have needed to do:

 - The campus, district and region codes should have a set number of digits, usually padded with leading zeroes.
 They are:
   - campus (9 digits)